Core Ensemble Singer Bios

 Singers Currently on Leave

 Cameron Bernard Jones, bass-baritone, studied Voice & Opera Performance at Northwestern University.
 He has performed throughout South America with the gospel vocal ensemble Harlem Jubilee Singers.
 In 2014 he made his European debut at The Royal Danish Theater in Copenhagen as the Undertaker in Porgy and Bess.
 Cameron recently finished performing in Showboat at the Landestheater Linz in Austria, as well as a 2-month tour of Porgy & Bess throughout Europe.
-Last summer Cameron returned to Austria to perform as Gilbert in Hairspray at the Bühne Baden, resumed his role in Porgy & Bess at the Spoleto Festival and has been performing in the UK with A Capella group The Magnets. www.cameronbernardjones.com
+Last summer Cameron returned to Austria to perform as Gilbert in Hairspray at the Bühne Baden, resumed his role in Porgy & Bess at the Spoleto Festival and is currently performing in the UK in the West End production of Motown: The Musical. www.cameronbernardjones.com

 Bill Heigen, tenor, is an accomplished composer, arranger, musical director, and choral singer.
 He is a recipient of numerous national awards in Brazil and US for his compositions, vocal arrangements and choral directing.
 He holds a master’s degree in Music Composition from Hunter College – NYC and a master’s degree in Voice Performance from University of Rio de Janeiro – Brazil.
 His compositions have been performed by ensembles across the US, France, Brazil, Portugal, and United Kingdom.
 He has performed in several vocal ensembles such as “Choral Chameleon”, “C4: The Choral Composer/Conductor Collective”, and “New York Holiday Choristers”.
 Bill has been hired as a professional singer by many other church choirs and community choirs in the Tri-State Area.
 He has served as the accompanist for Hunter College’s Jazz Vocal Workshop and has worked as a freelance composer.
 Currently, he is a soloist and section leader at St. Michael’s Episcopal Church and lives in West New York.
 For more info, visit www.billheigen.com.